-If applying for Graduate Assistantships or Fellowships (below), please submit your materials with your MFA or MA program application by the December 15 priority deadline.
+If applying for Graduate Assistantships or Fellowships (below), please submit your materials with your MFA or MA program application.
 After the priority deadline of December 15, all materials will be reviewed on a rolling basis with your application.
 Details on how to apply are included in the English Supplemental Application and the Online Application.We are fully committed to ensuring that a Mills education is within reach for those who have the desire and the qualifications to attend.
 Our costs are competitive with other colleges of our caliber, and we provide access to a range of financial aid, including need-based scholarships, partial-tuition graduate assistantships, competitive full-tuition fellowships, and loans.

 To learn more about applying for state and federal financial aid (including loans) at Mills and to access downloadable forms and applications, visit the Mills graduate financial aid page.
 For tuition, fee, and payment information, visit graduate tuition and fees.

 English Department Graduate Scholarships and Assistantships